 If your bone structure and gum tissue are not able to support a dental implant, a dental bridge may be recommended to replace your missing tooth or teeth.
 Made with one or more false teeth supported by crowns, dental bridges fit within your existing teeth and generally function as your natural teeth, although they require minor variations in oral hygiene.

-If you are interested in learning more about how to replace missing teeth, contact Gallardo and Lamas Periodontics and Implant Dentistry today at 305-447-1447.
+If you are interested in learning more about how to replace missing teeth, contact Gallardo Periodontics and Implant Dentistry today at 305-447-1447.